-- In the Event Console page, the value in the Event Message column and the value in the Severity column will be painted with the severity color. - In the Ticket Console page, the value in the Description column and the Severity column will be painted with the severity color.

-- In the Device Manager page, the value in the Device Name column and the value in the Current State column will be painted with the severity color. - Ticket Comment Reverse Sort.
+- In the Event Console page, the value in the Event Message column and the value in the Severity column will be painted with the severity color. - In the Ticket Console page, the value in the Description column and the Severity column will be painted with the severity color. - In the Device Manager page, the value in the Device Name column and the value in the Current State column will be painted with the severity color. - Ticket Comment Reverse Sort.
 If you select this checkbox, the Notes section of a ticket sorts the ticket's notes from newest to oldest.
 If you do not select this checkbox, ticket notes display from oldest to newest. - Disabled Ticket Comment Cloaking.
-If you select this checkbox, then any comments you add to a ticket are viewable to all other users (i.e., not cloaked) by default. - Scale Percent Graphs to 100%.
+If you select this checkbox, then any comments you add to a ticket are viewable to all other users (i.e., not cloaked) by default.

+- Scale Percent Graphs to 100%.
 If you select this checkbox, then any graphs that display percentage on the y-axis will display from 0% to 100%, regardless of the highest actual value.
 If you do not select this checkbox, then the y-axis will display from 0% to the highest actual value. - Code Highlighting.
-If you select this checkbox, HTML, PHP, Python, and SQL code that displays in the ScienceLogic platform will be highlighted..
+If you select this checkbox, HTML, PHP, Python, and SQL code that displays in SL1 will be highlighted..
 You can customize the highlight colors in the Code Highlighting page.
-If selected, syntax highlighting appears in: - The Snippet Editor & Registry page for Dynamic Applications of type "snippet" (System > Manage Applications > create/edit > Snippets) - The Dashboard Widget Editor page (System > Customize > Dashboards > Widgets > create/edit) - The Database Tool page (System > Tools > DB Tool) - The Action Policy Editor page for actions of type "Snippet" and "SQL Query" (Registry > Run Book Actions > create/edit) - $\circ \quad \text{The $\textbf{Report Template Editor}$ page (Reports > Management > Report Manager > create/edit)}\\$ - Hide Empty Networks.
+If selected, syntax highlighting appears in: - The Snippet Editor & Registry page for Dynamic Applications of type "snippet" (System > Manage Applications > create/edit > Snippets) - The Dashboard Widget Editor page (System > Customize > Dashboards > Widgets > create/edit) - The Database Tool page (System > Tools > DB Tool) - The Action Policy Editor page for actions of type "Snippet" and "SQL Query" (Registry > Run Book > Actions > create/edit) - The Report Template Editor page (Reports > Management > Report Manager > create/edit) - Hide Empty Networks.
 If you select this checkbox, the IPv4 Networks page displays networks that do not include any devices or interfaces. - 6.
 In the Event Console Columns pane, select the columns that you want to display by default in the Event Console page.

 NOTE: You can also edit the list of columns to display in the Event Console page from the Event ConsolePreferences modal page.
-When you edit the list of columns in the Event Console Preferencesmodal page, the selected list of columns automatically updates in the Account Preferences page, and vice versa modal page, the selected list of columns automatically updates in the Account Preferences page, and vice versa.
+When you edit the list of columns in the Event Console Preferencesmodal page, the selected list of columns automatically updates in the Account Preferences page, and vice versa.